ByAUJay

 Why a Formal DAO Constitution Matters

-- Stakeholder Confidence: Builds trust among token holders and contributors.
+- Stakeholder Confidence: Builds trust between token holders and contributors.

-- Conflict Resolution: Provides mechanisms for dispute handling.
+- Conflict Resolution: Provides practical solutions for effectively managing disputes.

-- Scalability & Flexibility: Ensures governance evolves with organizational growth.
+- Scalability & Flexibility: Ensures governance can evolve as the organization expands.

 Key Differences from Traditional Corporate Bylaws